atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 Everyone acknowledges safety is important.
 Shouldn't it be important in business software, too?

-If you know you're not being given enough time to complete the project well, refuse to sign the paperwork that says that you can be held responsible for failure, because you know it inevitably will.
+If you know you're not being given enough time to complete the project well, refuse to sign the paperwork that says that you can be held responsible for failure, because you know it inevitably will fail.

 Of course, we're not expected to sign documents like that.
 So what does the metaphorical signature-refusal look like in the real world?